 As part of the event, there will be a FREE BBQ and opportunity to mingle with fellow applicants.
 Friends and family are welcome to take part in the event but they will need their own ticket.

 Please note that the workshops will begin at 4.30pm so please arrive no later than 4.15pm.

-Northampton College is proud to announce that it has soared 178 places in the 2016/17 National Achievement Rates Tables (NART) shows Northampton College is now ranked 31st out of more than 200 colleges for 16 to 18-year-old education and training.
+Data released as part of the latest 2017/18 National Achievement Rates Tables (NART) shows Northampton College is ranked 11th out of more than 200 colleges for 16 to 18-year-old education and training.

-Source: DfE National Achievement Rate Tables 2016/17
+Source: DfE National Achievement Rate Tables 2017/18

 The College maintains strong relationships with its external stakeholders.
-Successful and productive partnerships with employers, the community, partner Higher Education institutions and other agencies exist.
+Successful and productive partnerships with employers, the community, partner higher education institutions and other agencies exist.
 These strong partnerships support the College in its commitment to facilitate work experience and appropriate progression opportunities for its students.

 Excellent links are in place with the South East Midlands Local Enterprise partnership (SEMLEP) and the College continues to engage with the skills strategies of SEMLEP ensuring that these are developed as part of its curriculum map.